 For more information about the new features, check out our blog post.

 We've added a new gateway cluster in South Africa to reduce connection latency.

-We've made some improvements to Microsoft Teams for Windows Virtual Desktop.
-Most importantly, Windows Virtual Desktop now supports audio and visual redirection for calls.
+We've made some improvements to Microsoft Teams for Azure Virtual Desktop.
+Most importantly, Azure Virtual Desktop now supports audio and visual redirection for calls.
 Redirection improves latency by creating direct paths between users when they call using audio or video.
 Less distance means fewer hops, which makes calls look and sound smoother.

 To learn more, see our blog post.

-Learn about future plans at the Microsoft 365 Windows Virtual Desktop roadmap.
+Learn about future plans at the Microsoft 365 Azure Virtual Desktop roadmap.